-The new website will allow emergency managers, first responders and others from across the state to register online for local, state and federal classes and keep track of their completed courses and print certificates.
-The full catalog of courses from WEM and its partner agencies is available on the site, and users can view upcoming sessions and any required prerequisites.
+The website allows emergency managers, first responders, and others from across the state to register online for local, state, and federal classes.
+The training portal allows the student to keep track of their completed courses and print certificates.
+The full catalog of courses from WEM and its partner agencies is available on the site.
+Users can view upcoming sessions and any required prerequisites for the training.

-This new Training Portal was funded by Homeland Security Dollars through a grant offered by the Wisconsin Office of Justice Assistance (OJA).
-For additional information about the new training portal, please contact David Nunley at 608-242-3213 or via email: firstname.lastname@example.org.
+This Training Portal was funded by Homeland Security Dollars through a grant offered by the former Wisconsin Office of Justice Assistance (OJA).
+For additional information about the training portal, please contact Gary Wieczorek, Program Supervisor, at firstname.lastname@example.org or 608-242-3213.

 The National Domestic Preparedness Consortium (NDPC) schools in addition to FEMA's Emergency Management Institute provide trainings to those persons who might be responsible for responding, or supporting a response, to an emergency.